 Add more of the warm water in tablespoon increments until the mixture forms a dough. ( I usually only use about 1/4 cup more)

 Using clean hands, knead the dough until it's smooth and the texture of play-dough.

 (Note) If the dough is sticking to your hands it's too wet - add masa harina in tablespoon increments to correct.

 If the dough is crumbly it's too dry - add warm water in tablespoon increments to correct.

-Separate the dough into 9 to 10 sections (about golf ball size)
+Separate the dough into about 9-10 golf ball sized sections

-Line each side of dough section with plastic or wax paper & flatten the dough balls using a tortilla press, rolling pin or a pie plate.
+Flatten each dough ball between plastic wrap or wax paper using a tortilla press, rolling pin or a pie plate.

 Heat a cast-iron comal (or other skillet) using medium high heat